Heures séculaires et instantanées: Text and music

+1. Obstacles venimeux

 A humorously plodding theme introduces us to the sole inhabitant of a vast landscape - a negro "so bored he could die of laughing".
 Holding his cerebellum in his right hand so he can think better, he watches snakes cling to his uniform, toads calling each other by name, and a mangrove bathing its filthy roots on the banks of a river.
 Shadows from ancient trees indicate it is 9:17 - "not a good time for lovers" - and after a brief lively moment the plodding theme limps to a dissonant halt.

-2. Crépuscule matinal (de midi) (Morning Twilight [At Midday] )
+2. Crépuscule matinal (de midi)

 Accompanied by a light march motif, the narrator airs his grievances against the sun, which "looks like a good fellow" but cannot be trusted because of its tendency to burn up crops and give people sun stroke.
 These observations conclude with a droll non-sequitur: "Behind the barn an ox is eating itself sick".